chrismaddalena/ODIN/README.md

 Absolutely.
 If an API key is missing from the keys.config file, any checks using those keys will be skipped.
 You are strongly encouraged to go get the free API keys to get the most out of ODIN, but you can skip any you don't want.

-API access for Shodan, Censys, and EmailHunter are defnitely worth it if you want to use the bare minimum.
+API access for Shodan, Censys, and EmailHunter are definitely worth it if you want to use only the bare minimum.

 **Why do you not like "why not" questions?**